-A full-time Australian Apprentices may apply for ABSTUDY assistance if they:
+A full-time Australian Apprentice may apply for ABSTUDY assistance if they:

-- are undertaking a full-time apprenticeship, traineeship or trainee apprenticeship under the Australian Apprenticeships scheme; and - meet the ABSTUDY primary eligibility criteria; and - have a current Commonwealth Registration Number; and - Have either - reached the minimum school leaving age as defined by the relevant State/Territory education authority; or - provided evidence that s/he has been granted an exemption from the State/Territory education authority in order to complete a full-time apprenticeship or trainee apprenticeship.
+• are undertaking a full-time apprenticeship, traineeship or trainee apprenticeship under the Australian Apprenticeships scheme; and

+- meet the ABSTUDY primary eligibility criteria; and - have a current Commonwealth Registration Number; and - Have either

+$\circ\;$ reached the minimum school leaving age as defined by the relevant

+State/Territory education authority; or

+\circ provided evidence that s/he has been granted an exemption from the apprenticeship or trainee apprenticeship.

+State/Territory education authority in order to complete a full-time

 The terms Australian Apprenticeships and Australian Apprentices cover all apprenticeships and traineeship arrangements - both new and traditional.
 Australian Apprenticeships can cover full or part-time work.
-However, only full-time Australian Apprentices are those whose training contract is considered full-time by DSS.
+However, only full-time Australian Apprentices are those whose training contract is considered full-time by DEEWR.